 Solanlly’s story begins in Colombia, where she grew up in a small town near the city of Medellin.
-At age 12, her parents uprooted their two kids and left for East Haven, to join other family members in a quest for economic opportunity.
+When she was 12, her parents uprooted their two kids and left for East Haven to join other family members in a quest for economic opportunity.

 “They wanted a better life for me and my brother,” Solanlly said.

 An advanced student in Colombia, she found herself enrolled in the 6th grade at an East Haven middle school.
 The school was mostly white, with few Hispanics.
 Solanlly said she spent her days in social isolation.
 “People would laugh at me” for not knowing English.